"Ultimate! Co-Op! Weapon! HUMAN SLINGSHOT!"

 - Completing, Point Lookout's main quest line rewards you with the Microwave Emitter, which looks like the Mesmetron, but is much deadlier and bypasses armor as well.

 - And then much like Fallout 1 and 2's Red Ryder, New Vegas has the Abilene Kid Limited Edition BB Gun.
 It shares most of its stats with the regular BB gun...except for the ability to do 70 points of damage with a critical hit.
+Take into account that the weapon is silent (the only silent weapons more powerful with a crit are sniper rifles), light weight, and has no Strength or Guns skill requirements to get maximum, that critical damage is not affected by weapon skill, and sneak attacks always being critical hits and you've got an amazing weapon for a Courier with high Sneak but low Guns skill.

 - In Far Cry 3, the Flare Gun seems like a useless weapon at first.
 It has a slow rate of fire, short range, and it's easy to set the area around you on fire with.
 However, it will set any vehicle in the game on fire in one shot, disabling it and turning it into a time bomb.
 It's also extremely effective against wild animals, either scaring them off or killing them.